kkuchta/TSpell/README.md

 ## Ok, so how does the code here work?

+Again: poorly.

-The script generate_spellcheck.ts reads in a dictionary of words (common_words.txt) and generates a massive TS type in spellcheck.ts (`yarn run ts-node generate_spellcheck.ts`).
-You can then use that to spellcheck something by importing the massive, generated type - see or edit `demo.ts` to try it out, then run the type checker with `yarn run tsc --noEmit demo.ts`.
+The script `generate_spellcheck.ts` reads in a dictionary of words (`common_words.txt`) and generates a single massive TS type in [spellcheck.ts](https://github.com/kkuchta/TSpell/blob/master/spellcheck.ts) (`yarn run ts-node generate_spellcheck.ts`).
+You can then use that to spellcheck something by importing the massive, generated type.
+See or edit `demo.ts` to try it out, then run the type checker with `yarn run tsc --noEmit demo.ts`.
+If it runs cleanly, you spelled your sentence correctly.

-**Note**: this only works in the as-yet-unofficial TypeScript 4.1 and later.
+**Note**: This only works in the as-yet-unofficial TypeScript 4.1 and later.
 You can play around with that typescript in [TypeScript Playground](https://www.typescriptlang.org/play?ts=4.1.0-pr-40336-88#code/C4TwDgpgBAaghgGwJYBMDqB7ATigzgHgBUoIAPYCAOzyl2CyUoHMA+KAXimLIutygBEAgFBQoAfkEA3RKhFiAXFxLkqNAAYBjOMAAkAb0YAzCFigAlCHQC+6qAB8o6lBiYHjpi1eC3RE2LIoAFIYjKb4lnQsfkoCjDLIKAIA3MLCoJABiSFhWEQqvDR0DMxsnNyqfILy-gIJcjHKPGr8du6UJmaRPnaO6gB07Z1eNup+kgAU8ImYOATdbI7TqDmU4QsAlI1xlPVJaZoYlHRQpErL6Nh4+AIuTFDawFB3-QJl0oECQA) if you want, or `yarn install` should do it in this repo.

 ## FAQ